benjamindehli/overtonium/README.md

 The drawing is where the care went.
 Brightness is quantised to twelve steps and the needle to whole pixels, for the same reason the meters are segmented: a lamp that follows its value exactly repaints on every frame in which the value moves at all, which for anything modulated is every frame.

 The merging matters more than the quantising, and not in the way it looks.
 The lamps are handed back to the editor rather than invalidating themselves, and they are merged by row rather than by neighbour, because every strip's lamps sit at the same four heights.
-That was measured rather than assumed, and the first attempt was wrong: putting them through the general merge alongside the meter bands costs 762,000 pixels a frame on a mixer with all 32 channels modulating, since six rectangles is not enough to keep the rows apart and each merge pairs a lamp at the top of a strip with a meter band at the bottom.
+Putting them through the general merge alongside the meter bands costs 762,000 pixels a frame on a mixer with all 32 channels modulating, since six rectangles is not enough to keep the rows apart and each merge pairs a lamp at the top of a strip with a meter band at the bottom.
 Merged by row it is 58,000, against the meters' own 22,000.
 On the factory presets it is smaller again: 12,000 for *Slow Pad* and 33,000 for *Shimmer*, against a mixer of 1,278,000 pixels.

 ### Meters